Financial Basics · Tax Concepts

 Definition

 The federal estate tax applies to assets transferred at death above the exemption amount.
-In 2026, the exemption is $13.99M per person ($27.98M per couple).
-Assets below the exemption transfer tax-free to heirs and receive a step-up in cost basis.
+In 2026, the basic exclusion amount is $15M per person under current federal law.
+Assets below the exemption generally transfer free of federal estate tax and receive a step-up in cost basis.

 Why it matters in retirement